DamianReloaded/GameEngine/README.md

 # GameEngine
 C++ OpenGL Game Engine for Linux / Windows

-The idea is to provide with the game most of the libraries required to run it in the hope the binary will "just work" once installed.
+The idea is to provide with the game most of the libraries required to run it in the hope the binary will "just work" once unpacked.

 - System dependencies
   - X11